outmoded/hapijs.com/lib/tutorials/serving-files.md

 ## File handler

-An alternative to the above route would be to use the built-in `file` handler:
+An alternative to the above route would be to use the `file` handler:

 ```javascript
 server.route({